Collaboration: the action of working with someone to produce or create something.

 In the Autism in Context research lab, students learn about the research process: how to observe, ask questions, and come up with a plan to answer those questions.
 Research assistants are part of every step of the research process and learn about autism, social science, and equity every step of the way.

-Wynter Bartley (she/her, he/him, they/them) is a Freshman in the University of Delaware class of 2023.
+Wynter Bartley (she/her, he/him, they/them) is a student in the University of Delaware class of 2023.
 She is a Psychology and Criminal Justice double major who plans to go into Forensic Psychology for Graduate school.
 They are a genderfluid, bisexual, pagan from Wilmington, Delaware.
 Wynter is hoping to eventually work in juvenile detention centers to help rehabilitate and help the children in those centers before they potentially get sent back into society.

 He has multiple family members that are on the autism spectrum and hope this opportunity will help him learn about the difficulties they may face in their daily lives.
 She is a part of the UD Fightin’ Blue Hens Marching Band in the color guard and an active member in the Lavender Programming Board, one of the University’s LGBT+ organizations.